-The built-in MySQL Shell report threads lists the current threads in the connected MySQL server which belong to the user account that is used to run the report.
-The report works with servers running all supported MySQL 5.7, 8.0, and 8.1 versions.
+The built-in MySQL Shell report threads is available from MySQL Shell 8.0.18.
+It lists the current threads in the connected MySQL server which belong to the user account that is used to run the report.
+The report works with servers running all supported MySQL 5.7 and MySQL 8.0 versions.
 If any item of information is not available in the MySQL Server version of the target server, the report leaves it out.